TalentHR/TalentHR-wordpress-jobs/README.md

 ## Support

-If you encounter any issues or have questions about the plugin, please [open an issue] on GitHub.
+If you encounter any issues or have questions about the plugin, please visit our [Help Center](https://help.talenthr.io/hc/en-us).

 ## License

 This plugin is licensed under the GPL-2.0 License.
-See [LICENSE](link-to-license-file) for more information.
+See [LICENSE](https://github.com/TalentHR/TalentHR-wordpress-jobs/blob/v1.1/LICENSE) for more information.